aditya14896/zeroshot-d2t-pipeline/README.md

-# Neural Pipeline for Zero-Shot Data-to-Text Generation
+# Investigation on Neural Pipeline for Zero-Shot Data-to-Text Generation - Enabled Multilinguality

 Zero-shot data-to-text generation from RDF triples using a pipeline of pretrained language models (BART, RoBERTa).